saravana016/saravana016.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Science researcher with a PhD from [Nanyang Technological University (NTU)] (https://www.ntu.edu.sg), specializing in cyber-physical systems, software engineering and artificial intelligence.
-With a strong foundation in both theoretical and applied research, I have worked as a Research Fellow at [TUMCREATE] (https://www.tum-create.edu.sg) and the [Singtel Cognitive and Artificial Intelligence Lab (SCALE@NTU)] (https://www.ntu.edu.sg/scale) lab, where I collaborated on cutting-edge projects at the intersection of autonomous systems, smart transportation, cyber-physical systems, etc. My research focuses on resource allocation and scheduling, algorithm design & analysis, software architectures, optimization techniques and smart infrastructure.
+I am a Computer Science researcher with a PhD from [Nanyang Technological University (NTU)](https://www.ntu.edu.sg), specializing in cyber-physical systems, software engineering and artificial intelligence.
+With a strong foundation in both theoretical and applied research, I have worked as a Research Fellow at [TUMCREATE](https://www.tum-create.edu.sg) and the [Singtel Cognitive and Artificial Intelligence Lab (SCALE@NTU)](https://www.ntu.edu.sg/scale) lab, where I collaborated on cutting-edge projects at the intersection of autonomous systems, smart transportation, cyber-physical systems, etc. My research focuses on resource allocation and scheduling, algorithm design & analysis, software architectures, optimization techniques and smart infrastructure.

 Feel free to reach out for collaborations, discussions, or to explore my work further!